The words 'Short Notice' stamped in red letters.

 Mohammad Sajid Anwar - 2022 White Camel Awardee - confirmed to be presenting...

-Design Patterns in Modern Perl.
+Design Patterns With Modern Perl.

 This session will explore how Modern Perl frameworks, Moo, Object::Pad, the experimental feature class, along with Class::Mite (blessed class prototype) all simplify the implementation of classic design patterns.